leke/OSX-Pebble-Watch-Face-Creator/PebbleInformation.md

 ```
 ### Unpack a watch face

-Either unzip a .pbw file or *extract_pbw.py* to convert the files to their individual files.
+Either unzip a .pbw file or use the script *extract_pbw.py* to convert the files to their individual files.

 Here is an example using the script:

 ```SHELL
 [watchFaces] python ../../../pbw-tools/extract_pbw.py ../brains.pbw